 Source of Inspiration

 The main inspiration source of our approach is the work of German-Austrian philosopher, Rudolf Steiner (1861-1925).
-Curative Education (anthroposophical special education) followed by social therapy (forming communities with and for adults with special needs) developed last century first in central Europe and later on in th UK, USA and world wide.
+Curative Education (Anthroposophical Special Education) followed by Social Therapy (forming communities with and for adults with special needs) developed last century, first in central Europe and later on in the UK, USA and World Wide.
 There are over 300 communities around the world, inspired from the same source, where people of all ages, suffering from developmental disabilities, are cared for.

 Kfar Rafael is a nonprofit organization run by a voluntary association.
-Kfar Rafael is a nonprofit organization run by a voluntary association.
 The village is funded and supervised by the Israeli Welfare Ministry.
 All of the villagers are admitted through the Service for the Retarded at the Welfare Ministry.
 The Kfar Rafael Association seeks donations for building and expansion.
 The major institutions that have made contributions so far include the United Israel Appeal (Keren Hayesod), the National Insurance Fund (Bituach Leumi), the Rothschild Foundation and the Joint Distribution Committee.
 In addition, there have been many private donations from Israel and abroad.
-The association is recognized by the Income Tax Service (Mas Hachnasa) as a non-profit organization and donations are tax-deductible. if you wish to make a donation to kfar rafael, please follow this link For donations…
+The association is recognized by the Income Tax Service (Mas Hachnasa) as a non-profit organization and donations are tax-deductible. if you wish to make a donation to Kfar Rafael, please follow this link For donations…

 Kfar Rafael in Numbers

 The population of Kfar Rafael is comprised of 51 villagers aging from 28 to 72, 12 families with 23 children, and 30 young volunteers from Israel and abroad, about 130 people in total.

 Kfar Rafael extends over an area of about 28 acres, 10 of which are designated for residences and 18 for agriculture.